quintrino/thenickel.club/index.md

 <p>
 <h4>Capturing photos</h4>

-If you take a photo of Nick that's good enough for a Social Media Profile Pic or Online Dating you get two Nickels.
+If you take a photo of Nick that's good enough for his Social Media or Online Dating Profile Pic you earn two Nickels.

 </p>
 <p>